Trefriw: Welsh

 According to the United Kingdom Census 2021, 42.6 per cent of all usual residents aged 3+ in Trefriw can speak Welsh.
 57.5 per cent of the population noted that they could speak, read, write or understand Welsh.

 The 2011 census noted 45.6 per cent of all usual residents aged 3 years and older in the village could speak Welsh.
 The 2011 census also noted that 70.2 per cent of all usual residents aged 3+ who were born in Wales could speak Welsh.

 Identity

 According to the 2011 Census, 48.3 per cent of the population noted that they had Welsh-only national identity.
 According to the 2022 Census, 46.0 per cent of the population noted that they had Welsh-only national identity.

 Country of Birth

 The 2011 Census noted that 97.9 per cent of the population was born in the United Kingdom.
 59.6 per cent of the population was born in Wales and 36.9 per cent of the population born in England.

 Ethnic Group

 In 2021, 97.7% of Trefriw's population identified their ethnic group within the high-level "White" category.

 Governance

-The village of Trefriw forms part of the Betws-y-coed and Trefriw electoral ward and is currently represented in Conwy Council by Plaid Cymru councillor Elizabeth Roberts.
+Since 2022 the community of Trefriw has formed part of the Betws-y-Coed and Trefriw electoral ward and has been represented on Conwy Council by Plaid Cymru councillor Elizabeth Roberts.
 The village also has a Community Council, currently chaired by councillor Kim Ellis.